 There are several established explanations for the finding that the SML is too flat, some of which go back to the 1970s.
 None result from variation in expected returns across investors.
 We believe that the fleeting appearance of the CAPM on announcement days (Savor and Wilson, 2014)-let alone its pervasive application in practice-licenses a new look at the finding that the SML is too flat.
 In addition to aggregate variation (Jagannathan and Wang, 1996; Lewellen and Nagel, 2006), we argue that variation across investors creates CAPM distortion.
 That CAPM tests fail when the market proxy is not mean-variance efficient is certainly true (Roll, 1977; Stambaugh, 1982; Roll and Ross, 1994) and is not our point.
 Assuming that the CAPM holds unconditionally, we argue that an empiricist may incorrectly reject it using the correct market proxy.
-Finally, whereas Albagli, Hellwig, and Tsyvinski (2022) emphasize that market aggregation of dispersed information makes prices
+Finally, whereas Albagli et al. (2022) emphasize that market aggregation of dispersed information makes prices more sensitive to fundamental and noise trading shocks, how this mechanism affects the validity of the CAPM remains unattended in the literature.